giannacrisha/giannacrisha/README.md

 # Hi, I'm Gi (she/her)! ✨

 ## tl;dr: techy + artsy
-Anthropology + Psychology + Business major @ Brandeis. obsessed with design—whether it's systems, policies, or campaigns. always excited (sometimes TOO excited), so please send a message! love to collaborate.
+Anthropology + Psychology + Business major @ Brandeis. obsessed with design—whether it's systems, policies, or campaigns. please send a message! love to collaborate.

 <!--
 **giannacrisha/giannacrisha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.